gaplo917/GapStyle/spec/README.md

 general designed theme without dedicate tuning for each language don't utilize semantic highlighting well.

-In contrast, GapStyle is giving different semantic a unique distinct colors and font style.
-Here is the result :
+In contrast, GapStyle gives different semantics unique distinct colors and font styles.
+Here is the result:

 ![semnatic-highlight-information-intellij](../preview/semnatic-highlight-information-intellij.gif)

-From my experience, GapStyle helps to improve my reading and writing code speed at least:
+From my experience, GapStyle helps to improve my code-reading and writing speed by at
+least:

 - 30% when working on my own project